Golden Cavalry of St George

-The Golden Cavalry of St George was the colloquial name of subsidies paid out by the British government to other states in Europe in the 18th and the 19th centuries, particularly during the Napoleonic Wars.
+The Golden Cavalry of St George (also known as Pitt's Cavalry) was the colloquial name of subsidies paid out by the British government to other states in Europe in the 18th and the 19th centuries, particularly during the Napoleonic Wars.
 The name is a euphemism and derives from the British sovereign gold coins often used in those payments, which bore an image of Saint George, the patron saint of England, on horseback slaying the dragon.

+18th Century

+Beginning in the late 17th century, London became a major financial centre.
+The founding of the Bank of England and other financial houses (such as Lloyd's of London), combined with increased trade with British colonies and other nations, resulted in a great concentration of wealth in and around the city.

+The British, with their large navy (the result of an island location) and small army (from having no land borders) were unable and disinclined to make large-scale commitments of troops on the European continent in the 18th century.
+They sought to offset the disadvantage of this in European wars by allying themselves with one or more continental powers (with substantial armies) whose interests were aligned with Britain's.
+By subsidising the armies of continental allies, Britain could turn London's enormous financial power to military advantage.

-During the War of the Austrian Succession, Britain kept Austria afloat by large subsidies owing to the Anglo-Austrian Alliance.
+During the War of the Austrian Succession, Britain kept Austria afloat with large subsidies owing to the Anglo-Austrian Alliance.

 In the Seven Years' War, Britain did the same for Prussia, which was now allied against the Austrians.
 The Anglo-Prussian Convention, signed in April 1758, guaranteed Prussia a payment of £670,000 a year.